 Following advice from Public Health England (PHE) issued last year, NHS England wrote to general practices and community pharmacies on 5 February 2018 to recommend the use of adjuvanted trivalent flu vaccine (aTIV) for those aged 65 years and over in the coming flu season.

-We are writing to remind you of the clinical recommendations around the most effective flu vaccine for patients for the 2018/19 flu vaccination programme.
+A letter and guidance were published in August 2018 emphasising the clinical recommendations around the most effective flu vaccine for patients for the 2018/19 flu vaccination programme.
 We have provided guidance and support to help you and your teams implement these requirements.
-A letter and guidance have now been published.

 If you need any further advice or have any queries please contact the PH Commissioning team: email@example.com.